 Hiring someone else to teach your child at home is possible if you can’t do this rule perfectly.
 Here are five options for homeschooling your child:

-1. Hiring a homeschool tutor
+1. Hiring an Islamic homeschool tutor

 Although there are countless homeschool tutors on the internet, you shouldn’t be in a hurry to hire the best online tutor who can meet your kid’s requirements and needs and helps you to achieve your goals.